FoundationDB/fdb-record-layer/docs/GettingStarted.md

 Finally, the Record Layer requires we have a `UnionDescriptor` message which contains all of the top level record types to be stored in our record store (here only `Order`).
-We must either set the `usage = UNION` option for this message or we can omit the option and name the message `RecordTypeUnion`.
+We must either set the `usage = UNION` option for this message or we can omit the option and instead name the message `RecordTypeUnion`.

 ### Creating an Application